maykar/compact-custom-header/readme.md

 ## Button Config:

 Each button (menu, notifications, voice, and options) can be set as "show", "hide", and "clock".
-With the exception of the options button they can also be set to "overflow".
-The overflow option hides the button from the header and places it inside the options button drop down menu.
+With the exception of the options button, they can also be set to "overflow".
+The overflow option hides the button from the header and places it inside the options button drop-down menu.

 ## Exception Config: